samiUK/hitchbuddy-connect-uk/replit.md

 - ✅ Configured static file serving and SPA routing in API server
 - ✅ Production build optimized (587KB JS, 74KB CSS)
 - ✅ Created GitHub-Vercel integration guide for seamless deployment
+- ✅ Prepared complete codebase for GitHub repository deployment
+- ✅ All files ready for seamless Vercel import and auto-deployment

 - ✅ Migrated from Supabase to PostgreSQL with Drizzle ORM
 - ✅ Implemented custom authentication system with sessions